architectatwork/apigee/README.md

 organizations/tp/developers/{developer-email}/apps/{app-name}?action=revoke"

 - API Keys generated for Never, Duration and Date
+- Data querying
  - Create custom collection(entities) that are specific to your app.
 Data types like string, long, float, boolean, UUID, array, Object (JSON) are supported.
  - Operations supported are  '<' or 'lt'	, '<=' or 'lte',  '=' or 'eq',	'>=' or 'gte'	,'>' or 'gt'	, not, contains, and, or
--

  - Use SQL like queries to retrive data. ?ql= in URL indicates the start of query language.
 Functions like count(*) are not supported.

 Other
 -------------